 A process guide for training workshops focused on working in groups, communication, conflict resolution, community organising and conversation frameworks.
-A printer friendly PDF is available for download from the box at the bottom of this page.

 - To practice active listening and assertive communication.